 For 2D slice views it is not sufficient to store the absolute slice number in the keystate as it is not appropriate to store the absolute camera coordinates for 3D viewpoints.
-For small structures that are only visible in a very few slices it would be adequate to find a slice with this structure visible in it.
+For small structures that are only visible in a very few slices it would be adequate to find a slice with this structure visible.
 For large, especially elongated structures (e.g. vessels) running across many slices, this would not be appropriate.
-Therefore, we store the context structures, that are visible in the current slice as context information in the vector cs with $cs = (cs_1, cs_2, ..., cs_m)$ where m is the number of visible context structures.
+Therefore, we store the context structures, that are visible in the current slice, in the vector cs with $cs = (cs_1, cs_2, ..., cs_m)$ where m is the number of visible context structures.

 Obviously, there are context structures with a higher importance than others.
 For example, examining a muscle in the neck region the tumor has a higher importance than the skull.
-Thus, besides the context structures, we store an importance value for every visible structure in the slice in the vector cs{imp} with cs{imp_1} , cs{imp_2} , ..., cs{imp_m}).

-Therefore, C is a 2-tuple with
+Thus, besides the context structures, we store an importance value for every visible structure in the slice in the vector $cs{imp}$ with $cs{imp}=(cs{imp_1},cs{imp_2},...,cs{imp_m})$ .
+Therefore, C is a 2-tuple with $C = (cs, cs{imp})$ .
+As we know how the required information for reuse is gathered, we will describe how keystates are applied to similar datasets.

-$$C = (cs, cs{imp}) \tag{7}$$